benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - Let's start easy
 - The React Dev Tools are super helpful in debugging React components
-- You just browse the React component tree just like the DOM tree
+- You browse the React component tree just like the DOM tree
   * And you can look at the component props as well as the state
   * Keeps improving to provide more debugging capability
   * Just recently with the release of React 16.5 enabling performance debugging
-- Available for Chrome & Firefox.
-Sorry Edge users.
+- Available for Chrome, Firefox, and now Chromium-based Edge

 /////
 <!-- .slide: data-background="url(../../img/nav-react/erin-simmons-382355-sea-life-unsplash.jpg) no-repeat center" data-background-size="cover" -->